hfalucas/articles/AngularJS App Structure/article.md

 app-bootstrap.js
 app.js
 ```

 Wow so many folders!
-Maybe yes but each one have only one or two things inside.
+Each folder has only one or two files inside.
 Lets break them even further.

 The **config** folder simply have .json files with our API URL for the different environments (more on that later).

 If we open the **Profile** folder there is a Controllers, Directives and Filters subfolders, these off-course are related only to the profile feature.

 We like to keep our controllers as small as possible, so don't get surprised to see a `EditProfilesController.js`, `ListProfilesController.js` and so on.
 Each one have one and only one job.

 This is a bit different from mostly server-side frameworks where in a ProfilesController you could have all this methods (show, store, update etc), in AngularJS a controller gets mudded pretty faster then in Laravel, Rails etc.

-**Authentication** and **Authorization** are obvious so won't get in much details.
+**Authentication** and **Authorization** are obvious, so we won't go into much detail.

-In the **Core** is where we place everything that is used in both private and public areas.
+The **Core** is where we place everything that is used in both private and public areas.
 Under it we have again folders for Controllers, Directives, etc.

 The **Finder** is the actual public area and more of the same, folders for the features and sub-folders for Controllers and so on.

 All the interaction with the API is made through Factories but for the sake of readability we named it **Services**.
 So here you find files like: `ProfileService.js`, `AuthenticationService.js`, basically all the app resources.

 ### #Modules and Submodules

-We are using [browserify](http://browserify.org/) to help us decoupling our app dividing it in modules and submodules.
+We are using [browserify](http://browserify.org/) to help us decouple our app by dividing it in modules and submodules.

-Please understand by modules I'm referring to things like: Admin, Authentication, Authorization, Core, Finder etc, and submodules...well those are basically features.
+Please understand by modules I'm referring to things like: Admin, Authentication, Authorization, Core, Finder etc, and submodules...
+Well those are basically features.

 Note that in every single one of them there is a `index.js`.
 This file is used to import everything related to the submodule or module.

 Confused?
 Let me show you an example.

-Remember the folder structure from before, so here is the `index.js`from the **Admin Module:**
+Remember the folder structure from before, so here is the `index.js` from the **Admin Module:**

 ```
 'use strict';